suicidemissions/TikTok-Login-Encryption/README.md

-# TikTok-Encryption
+# TikTok Encryption
-This is the method TikTok uses to encrypt certain sensative information on api calls
+The method TikTok uses to encrypt sensative information on API calls, mostly on login but a few other endpoints use it.